 The mechanics worked well, but the story choices — such as killing off longtime favorites — failed spectacularly.
-To be clear, the story itself wasn’t terrible, and we appreciated the risks it took, but it went on to prop up a new collection of fighters that weren’t very interesting at all.
+To be clear, the story itself wasn’t terrible, and we appreciated the risks it took, but it went on to prop up a new collection of fighters that weren’t very interesting.
 In fact, there were almost as many new characters as returning characters, and the vast majority of them felt underdeveloped.

 10. Mortal Kombat: Armageddon

 Mortal Kombat: Armageddon is proof that you can most certainly have too much of something.
 In Armageddon‘s case, it was fighters.
 Armageddon featured every single MK character to date, boasting a daunting roster of 62.
 That seems impressive on the surface, but the task of making 62 characters interesting appears to have been too much.
-Many of the characters, even longtime favorites, lacked the distinctive personality.
+Many of the characters, even longtime favorites, lacked a distinctive personality.

 11. Mortal Kombat 4